kaazii/zendesk-coding-challenge/README.md

 Zendesk is a company that focuses on customer service.
 From my understanding, if you have a domain with zendesk, customers can submit tickets with issues that they may be facing.
 That's where their API comes in.
 I got my own domain and populated it with dummy tickets.
 Then, I use their API to fetch those tickets and allow users to interact with them.

 # Task
-For this program, I needed familiar with the Zendesk API.
+For this challenge, I needed to get familiar with the Zendesk API.
 The requirements are pretty straight forward:
 - Connect to the Zendesk API
 - Request all the tickets for your account
 - Display them in a list